 Day 12 VICTORIA

 A scenic ferry crossing to the mainland.
-Upon arrival, transfer to Canada Place to board Holland America’s MS Nieuw Amsterdam or MS Volendam for an unforgettable Inside Passage cruise.
+Upon arrival, transfer to Canada Place to board Holland America’s MS Koningsdam or MS Volendam for an unforgettable Inside Passage cruise.

 Day 14 SCENIC CRUISING: INSIDE PASSAGE